LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Why use automatic transfers?

 Automatic transfers are designed to simplify your automation model and make it more robust.
 Because all bots within a bot transfer group can talk to one another--automatically transferring requests when needed and possible--you don't need a "router" bot for routing user interactions between bots.
-What's more, you don't need LivePerson agent escalations within your dialogs to perform transfers.
-With automatic transfers, the discovery and actual transfer both happen automatically and seamlessly within a bot transfer group.
+With automatic transfers, the discovery and actual transfer both happen automatically and seamlessly within a bot transfer group whenever needed.

 There are still some times when you'll need to use a manual transfer instead: